Espresso and Americano are two of the most popular coffee variations around the world.

 An Americano has the same flavor notes as an espresso but tastes a bit weaker and laid back because of the added water.

-It has a smooth taste where you can notably taste the robust flavor that a great espresso has to offer.
-This is the best part about using dark roasted coffee beans for such an amazing drink.
+It has a smooth taste where you can notably taste the robust flavor of a great espresso.
+This is the best part about using dark-roasted coffee beans for such an amazing drink.

 Is there a difference in calories?